Writing is a complex activity that needs planning

 What should be included in a document plan?

-A document plan should include all information relating to the design, preparation and production activities needed for you to successfully complete your document.
-I refer to this type of plan as a Document Preparation Plan that addresses key aspects of document production (Part 1) and document design (Part 2).
-As with any plan, you should not expect this plan to be perfect as it will not be possible to predict exactly what will be written or exactly what is needed to manage all writing-related tasks.
-A Document Preparation Plan should be short and succinct and be updated if necessary, depending upon the size of the writing project and whether co-authors are involved.
+An effective document plan should consider how you might manage each stage of the writing process: pre-writing, drafting of ideas, editing and rewriting, and proofreading.
+A document plan should over all aspects relating to the design, preparation and production activities needed to successfully complete your document.
+I refer to this type of plan as a Document Preparation Plan that addresses key aspects of both document production (Part 1) and document design (Part 2).
+As with any plan, you should not expect it to be perfect.
+It will not be possible to predict exactly what will be written or exactly what is needed to manage all writing-related tasks.
+A Document Preparation Plan should be short and succinct and updated when necessary, depending upon the size of the writing project and whether co-authors are involved.
+It needn’t be written in complete paragraphs; bullet points may be all that is needed.

 Part One.
 Document production